haacked/haacked.com/_posts/2019/2019-07-16-external-claims.markdown

 }
 ```

 What's nice about this approach is I don't have to change `ExternalLogin.cshtml.cs`.
-Also, while researching this, I realized that I had my requirements wrong.
-In my case, I do need to persist some of the info in the claim.
-The nice thing about this approach is I can do that in one place, here.
-I don't need to change `ExternalLogin.cshtml.cs`.

-Hope this is helpful to you if you've run into this problem.
+## Summary

+So, is this a good idea?
+If the information you want from the external provider doesn't need to be persisted, then it could be useful.

+In my case, I realized I needed others in my site to see this info.
+For example, a profile picture only visible to the user and not others isn't really that useful.
+I ended up going with a different approach after figuring all this out.
+But maybe this will be useful to you.
+At the very least, it helps to understand the inner workings of ASP.NET authentication and the deep extensibility it supports.